Honestly I don’t don’t go out of my way to find positive news about my favorite beverage, coffee.

 When it comes to humans, the early research on green coffee bean extract is promising too.
 In fact, it almost seems as if the coffee bean was designed with human beings in mind because experts say the chlorogenic acids in them are incredibly easy for us to absorb and metabolize.3

 In a small, randomized controlled study, 30 overweight volunteers were divided into two groups.
-Both were given instant coffee to drink over a 12 week period.
+Both were given instant coffee to drink over 12 weeks.
 But one of the group’s coffee was spiked with 200 mg of a green coffee bean extract.

-Neither group were asked to make any other changes to their diet or exercise routine, but the lucky folks who got the extract lost over 221 percent more weight than the control group.
+Neither group was asked to make any other changes to their diet or exercise routine.
+But the lucky folks who got the extract lost over 221 percent more weight than the control group.

 The volunteers in the control group lost 3.7 pounds.
 Not bad for not making any extra effort.
 But the folks in the green coffee bean extract group shed 11.9 pounds, and had their body fat percentage drop by 3.6 percent, too.